Jasonette/Jasonpedia/README.md

+# How does this work?
+This repo publishes to `https://jasonette.github.io/Jasonpedia`.

+For example the `hello.json` file in the root directory is directly available at [https://jasonette.github.io/Jasonpedia/hello.json](https://jasonette.github.io/Jasonpedia/hello.json).

+So is every other file in this repo.

-# Tests
+# How to use
-Test JSON snippets for Jasonette.

-# What is this?
+The easiest way is to just download [Jasonette](https://www.jasonette.com/beta) and run.
+The `demo.json` URL is embedded in Jasonette by default, and it functions as the entry point for rest of the files in this repo.

+# The purpose of this repo
 This repo serves multiple purposes:

-1. Demo: This is the default JSON that ships with all Jasonette code, which means everyone will get to play with what's in this repo.
+1. Demo: This is the default JSON that ships with all Jasonette code, which means everyone who downloads Jasonette will get to play with what's in this repo as a starter project.
 2. Test: Whenever you write an [extension](https://jasonette.github.io/documentation/advanced/#extension) and would like to share it with the rest of the community,  write a test JSON to make sure:
   - it works as intended
   - it plays nice with the rest of Jasonette
   - the syntax is consistent with the convention
-3. Participation: This repo is for participation.
-Think of it as a wiki.
-Feel free to share your JSON by sending pull requests, as long as it is unique.
+3. Participation: Participation is encouraged for this repo.
+Feel free to share your JSON by sending pull requests.

-# How to use
-Play it in Jasonette.
-[Learn how to add a JSON url to Jasonette](https://jasonette.github.io/documentation/#quick-start)

-- hello.json : This is the first page that shows up by default when you install Jasonette.
-- demo.json : The directory of demos